CCA-Public/digital-archives-manual/guides/administration.md

 `nohup sudo ./run-fixity-scanall.sh &`

-When AIP corruption is detected, the AIP is restored from backups according to the Storage Service's [Recovery](https://www.archivematica.org/en/docs/storage-service-0.10/recovery/#recovery) procedures.
+When AIP corruption is detected, notify IT and restore the AIP from backups according to the Storage Service's [Recovery](https://www.archivematica.org/en/docs/storage-service-0.10/recovery/#recovery) procedures.

 <a name="flushing"></a>
 ## Dropping MySQL and ES data in pipelines